 2.3.
 Hydrogel swelling analysis

 Hydrogel swelling analysis was conducted to determine the effect of γ-PGA; the results can be seen in Figure 3.
 The hydrogels were introduced in a pH environment consistent with a bone environment (pH 7).
 The introduction of γ-PGA to the WPI hydrogels significantly increased the swelling of the hydrogels for all γ-PGA molecular weights and incremental concentrations (P < 0.05).
-However, there was one exception, namely the WPI1100-γ-PGA, 10 sample group, which swelled less than the WPI-γ-PGA 1100, 7.5%.
+However, there was one exception, namely the WPI1100-γ-PGA, 10% sample group, which swelled less than the WPI-γ-PGA 1100, 7.5%.